Tainted-Fool/mydotfiles/.github/README-Windows.md

 ## Using Stow

-Switched to `stow` for dotfile management, more specificly `dploy stow`.
+Switched to `stow` for dotfile management, more specifically `dploy stow`.
 It's a lot easier to manage and update dotfiles by symbolic links.
 The only downside is we must navigate to our `.dotfiles` directory and run `git` commands.

 ```PowerShell
 pip install dploy